 Over the last couple of years my chest would actually hurt and my breath would catch whenever I saw a pineapple or Spanish moss hanging hauntingly from a tree on one of the many southern themed Instagram accounts I followed.
 Along with everything else from my time with #3, these southern symbols brought tears instead of warm memories.
 And I *hated* this.
 The food and the foliage, the cemeteries and the ghost stories – these were all mine before they were *ours*.
 These were my interests and desires before I invited him to be a part of them.
 Why had I allowed myself to lose these in my divorce?

 Months ago while making my usual commute home from work and listening to The Power for maybe the 32nd time, an unfamiliar exercise stood out to me.
-The author begins to instruct her audience to visualize an everyday but uncommon object that you can give love to….or something like this.
+The author begins to instruct her audience to visualize an everyday but uncommon object that you can use to practice manifesting.
 Her example was a lily.
 So you think on this and envision it and send love to a lily.
 And then you start noticing all of the times in your life that you are presented with a lily.
-And when it happens, you take that as a sign that the universe is sending you love via your chosen medium and you give thanks.
+And when it happens, you give thanks to the universe and you now go on to manifest cool shit.

 This was a very pivotal point of my ED recovery.
 I was months into treatment and still fumbling.
 I was desperately trying to stay present and focused and to change the thoughts in my head that were clearly nutters.
 This was also a great place for me to be.
 It meant I was willing, open, and receptive to all means of healing.
 As soon as I heard her instructions I knew I needed to envision my formerly beloved pineapple.
 To me, it wasn’t an absurd object but wasn’t overly present in the desert state in which I reside.
 But more than that, it was my opportunity to change my association with not just the pineapple, but the south, my honeymoon, and maybe even that dirty, little scoundrel.